 Achieving your goals - momentum

-Opportunities are everywhere and if you wait until you are ready then you will be waiting for the rest of your life.
-Most dreams will never come true and that is the hard truth, but it is not because the dreamer isn’t worthy, or intelligent, or that their idea is bad.
-It all comes down to one simple fact: you just don’t want it badly enough!
-This is particularly common when you go about setting your fitness, health and diet goals.
-The end results and the glorified ‘after’ pictures you see on social media are far more appealing compared to the realisation of the amount of work that it is going to take to succeed.
+If you wait until you are ready to start making progress, then you will be waiting for the rest of your life.
+This is particularly common when you go about setting fitness, health and diet goals – purely because it isn’t easy!
+The end results and the glorified ‘after’ pictures you see on social media are far more appealing compared to the amount of work that it takes to get there.
+You may never be ‘ready’ – so the best time to start is always now.

 What's your drive?